eea/volto-eea-design-system/website/docs/8-Resources/developer-guidelines.md

 - Use best practice naming conventions, follow the closed library style (semantic-ui-less, semantic-ui-react).
 - Configure editor to use Unix line endings (a must!).
+- New components should be written as functional components, rather then class-based.

 ### Naming